learnk8s/learnk8s.io/src/bsk201909/secrets.md

 You can use the Secrets in your Pods to inject environment variables or mount them as files.

-Since you can only decrypt the secrets with the private key (and that is safely stored in the cluster) you can sleep sweet dreams.
+Since you can only decrypt the secrets with the private key (and that is safely stored in the cluster), you can sleep sweet dreams.

-Also, kubeseal supports secrets rotation.
+Also, Kubeseal supports secrets rotation.

 You can generate a new public and private key and re-encrypt your secrets.

 There are some downsides to consider, though:

-- First,  you can't see what's inside the secret - so every time you want to add a new value you might need to re-encrypt all values or create a separate secret.
+- First, you can't see what's inside the secret.
+Every time you want to add a new value, you might need to re-encrypt all values or create a separate secret.
+In Git, you will see the content of the secret changed in full.
+It's hard to tell if a single entry or all them changed.

-- Second, sealed Secret use one key pair to encrypt all your secrets and keep it inside the cluster - without any protection (for example, using Hardware Security Model).
+- Second, sealed Secret use one key pair to encrypt all your secrets.
+Also, the key is kept inside the cluster - without any additional protection (for example, using Hardware Security Model).

 There are alternative tools to Sealed secrets that address those two shortcomings.